Jens Meiert

 3) Add extras to make it fit the design exactly.

-This tends to keep it as clean as humanly possible while still giving in to the fact that clients always want the design thats the hardest to build in a semantic manner. :)
+This tends to keep it as clean as humanly possible while still giving in to the fact that clients always want the design thats the hardest to build in a semantic manner. šŸ˜Š

-Dave, right, some authors could immediately state whether or not they ask for additional HTML.
-And as Phil pointed out, CSS 3 will give you at least two ways for rounded corners, either by using more than one background image or via border-radius.
+Dave, right, some authors could early on say whether they ask for additional HTML.
+And as Phil pointed out, CSS 3 will give you at least two options for rounded corners, either by using more than one background image or via border-radius.

-Gemma, unless step 3 dictates everything, this is a very good approach!
+Gemma, unless step 3 dictates everything else, this looks like a good approach!

 Jen, I briefly looked over the CSS3 and Nifty corners that you posted in regards to rounded corners with CSS.
 Also the w3c(always there for me).